Shubhnaik19/FindCityApp/README.md

 # FindCityApp
-Simple app to calculate number of cities responded by API with restFul webservice and reactJs .
+Simple app to calculate number of cities responded by API with RESTful webservice and reactJs .

 # How to start application with shots:-
 # Prerequisite:-